The 15 Best Dog-Friendly Hotels in Australia for 2024

 BANNISTERS PORT STEPHENS, NEW SOUTH WALES

-Bannisters Port Stephens is an opulent escape that welcomes your dog with open arms.
+Bannisters Port Stephens is an opulent dog-friendly hotel in Australia that welcomes your pooch with open arms.
 It has three dog-friendly rooms, including two ocean deck rooms and the ground floor luxury suite.
 All three rooms open out onto the garden and are walking distance to Wanda Beach where your pup can roam free.
 Doggos can also enjoy the Terrace Bar deck, where humans have the added benefit of an infinity pool (not for dogs, sorry).
 Your four-legged friend can also accompany you for a bite in the Cheeky Dog beer garden.
 These rooms understandably book out quickly, so be sure to plan in advance.

 How much?
 From $320 per night.